Hel (mythological being): As a given name

 In January 2017, the Icelandic Naming Committee ruled that parents could not name their child Hel "on the grounds that the name would cause the child significant distress and trouble as it grows up".

 In popular culture

 Hel is one of the playable gods in the third-person multiplayer online battle arena game Smite and was one of the original 17 gods.
 Hel is also featured in Ensemble Studios' 2002 real-time strategy game Age of Mythology, where she is one of 12 gods Norse players can choose to worship.

+Hela

+Hel was the inspiration for the Marvel comic book character Hela, created by Stan Lee and Jack Kirby; Hela first appeared in Journey into Mystery #102 (March 1964).
+In the widely popular Thor: Ragnarok (2017), Hela is portrayed as "violent, vicious, brutal and cruel".